tmtsoftware/esw/docs/src/main/scripts/scripts-index.md

 for the scripting use case, and Kotlin provided the coroutine environment that provided the asynchronous feature of futures, but with a much clearer syntax.

+The scripting capability has been updated from Release 1 based on comments, but it is still work in progress.
-The scripting capability is in progress and we look forward to comments and suggestions from users of Release 1.
+We look forward to comments and suggestions from users of Release 2 that can be folded into Release 3.